 Although our trip was QUICK, we packed a lot in, and my sister & bro-in-law did a great job of putting together an itinerary while we were there, which helped with packing (more on this in a future post) and a chance to check out some of the local hot spots and some bougie “Fit4Janine” restaurants!
 Needless to say, I am looking forward to heading back in a month for a longer stay and, hopefully, a lot more sightseeing!

-While I got my shop on, today's post is sharing some of the fabulous places we went to for beer (yes, I took one for the team), cocktails, breakfast, lunch, and dinner!
-Yes, I did not go hungry while I was there...and it was SO DAMN GOOD.
+While I got my shop on, today’s post is sharing some of the fabulous places we went to yummy eats, cocktails, and beer (yes, I took one for the team).
+Yes, I did not go hungry while I was there…and it was SO DAMN GOOD.
+See, I quickly deemed myself a foodie in Denver too.
 Next time, though, I would like to take part in more of the fitness offerings; this bum ankle has been, well, a pain in the ankle!
-Grr...
+Grr…

 Enough about that!
 Let’s start chatting about FOOD!

 After arriving on Saturday, we headed back to my sister & brother-in-laws for champagne and brunch!
 Needless to say, we were starving!
 Travel day is, always, hard when it comes to eating!
 Post brunch and chill, we walked down the street to a local brewery called “Denver Beer Co.”
 I know, you are reading this going “WAIT, Janine, you were drinking beer?”
 When in “Rome,” and I was being a good sport and taking one for the team.
 Ha!
 Since my adorable niece, Gully, who is French Bulldog, came with us, we sat outside.
 Yes, 98 degrees AND ALL.
 NOT GOOD for my day old Keratin hair treatment.